Frequently Asked Questions

 - Are there any guidelines or help available for completing a proposal?

-- What can I expect at an IRB meeting?
+- What can I expect if my presence is requested at an IRB meeting?

 - What if my proposal is not accepted?